-In September 1999, he was asked to be part of a small team that flew to Macedonia where they travelled and walked for hours alongside KFOR troops and returning Albanian refugees in order to get across the border and into Kosovo.
+In September 1999, Chris was asked to be part of a small team that flew to Macedonia where they travelled and walked for hours alongside KFOR troops and returning Albanian refugees in order to get across the border and into Kosovo.

-Over the next year and a half, Clum heard from hundreds of families about ethnic cleansing, death, torture, rape, loss and the hardships of trying to forgive and find hope.
+Using a piece of paper with handwritten names of families and a town they came from, the team travelled throughout Kosovo, trying to find families who had fled the country the previous spring and were now returning from a refugee camp in Sarande, Albania.
+Over the next year and a half, Chris heard from hundreds of families about ethnic cleansing, death, torture, rape, loss and the hardships of trying to forgive and find hope.
 One significant connection was with the Barisha family and their friends from Suva Reka.
 Their story was featured in Newsweek during the summer of 1999.
-(See Article)

-Heading efforts to bring volunteers into Kosovo, Clum was struck by how the Americans were able to make these emotional connections with the Kosovar Albanians as they ate together and helped work on homes in two towns Semetisht and Suva Reka.
+Heading efforts to bring volunteers into Kosovo, Chris was struck by how the Americans were able to make these emotional connections with the Kosovar Albanians as they ate together and helped work on homes in two towns Semetisht and Suva Reka.
 This personal touch along with the financial support of donors was a very powerful combination.
-One very successful businesswoman who joined one of the teams told Clum that she came expecting her primary purpose to be to do as much as she could to help address the practical needs.
-Although the funds had been able to do so much, she was overwhelmed by what had meant the most to the Albanians she worked alongside.
+One successful businesswoman who joined one of the teams told Chris that she came expecting her primary purpose to be to do as much as she could to help address the practical needs.
+Although the funds had been able to do so much, she was overwhelmed by what it had meant the most to the Albanians she worked alongside.
 It had been the simple fact that she had come with the money.
 She had worked beside them and taken the time to look into their eyes.
-They had become real people and not just victims.
+They had become real people and not just faceless victims.